EIT Management Team

 Head of Strategy and Impact Unit

-Márton Herczeg has been Head of Strategy and Impact Unit since 1 January 2018.
-He became a Programme Officer of the Innovation Communities Unit at the EIT in April 2016 where he managed the partnership between the EIT and EIT RawMaterials until being appointed Head of the newly created Strategy and Impact Unit.
+Márton joined the EIT in April 2016 as Programme Officer to manage the partnership between EIT Headquarters and EIT RawMaterials until being appointed Head of the newly created Strategy and Impact Unit from January 2018.

-Prior to joining the EIT, Márton was Head of EU and International Consulting with the Copenhagen Resource Institute (CRI) in Denmark, where he led teams involved in strategic planning and solutions for better policy applications for CRI clients, including several European Commission Directorate Generals, the European Environment Agency, the Nordic Council of Ministers and various Danish Ministries for more than eight years.
+Prior to joining the EIT, Márton was Head of EU and International Consulting with the Copenhagen Resource Institute (now part of NIRAS Gruppen A/S) in Denmark for more than eight years, where he led teams involved in strategic planning and solutions for better policy applications for clients, including several European Commission Directorate Generals, the European Environment Agency, the Nordic Council of Ministers, and various Danish Ministries.

-He started his carrier at the Budapest University of Technology and Economics (BME) as researcher and lecturer while also managing projects at the Regional Environmental Center for Central and Eastern Europe (REC), and then at Geologika, based in Budapest, Hungary.
+He began his carrier at the Budapest University of Technology and Economics (BME) as researcher and lecturer while also managing projects at non-governmental and private organisations..

 Márton holds an MSc in Bioengineering and a PhD in Economics and Management from BME.